Wednesday, December 29, 2010

 nt to pull you over.

 Also, "they do not stand up" in regard to keeping a consistent knee bend.
-Constantly standing up results in a kind of "duck walk" wherein the body is bobbing up and down.
+Constantly standing up with knees flexing constantly results in a kind of "duck walk" wherein the body is bobbing up and down.

-Imagine each of those people keeping their head level with a line drawn across that mirror.
+Imagine each of those people keeping their head level with an imaginary line drawn across that mirror.
 While watching their reflection in the mirror their head would not rise above, nor below that "line" as they walk.